 Mark Harmon Got ‘Bored Real Fast’ With Retirement After NCIS — Now He’s Ready for a New Chapter

-Mark Harmon didn’t just return to NCIS—he found a new purpose, this time with his son by his side.
+Mark Harmon didn’t just return to NCIS — he found new purpose, this time with his son by his side.

 “He got bored,” a source told Closer.
-“He missed the energy of being around the crew.
-The work.
-The rhythm of it.”
+“He missed the crew, the rhythm, the energy.”

-That boredom didn’t last long.
-As soon as Mark began narrating NCIS: Origins and made a brief appearance in the spinoff, everything shifted.
-It wasn’t just nostalgia pulling him back—it was realizing he still had something to offer.
+That spark returned when he began narrating NCIS: Origins and made a brief appearance in the spinoff.
+It wasn’t just nostalgia—it was realizing he still had something left to give.

 He Didn’t Expect to Miss It This Much

-Retirement wasn’t miserable for Mark.
-He kept busy, co-authoring Ghosts of Honolulu—a World War II book written with real-life NCIS agent Leon Carroll Jr.—and catching up on home life.
-But eventually, the quiet started to feel stifling.
+Mark didn’t dislike retirement.
+He co-wrote Ghosts of Honolulu — a World War II story with real-life NCIS agent Leon Carroll Jr.—and spent time catching up on home life.
+But the quiet started to feel heavy.

-“Working on Origins reminded him how much he enjoyed it,” the insider shared.
-“It made him realize he wasn’t finished.”
+“Working on Origins reminded him how much he enjoyed it,” the insider said.
+“It made him realize he wasn’t done.”

-Now 73, Mark isn’t eyeing a full-time comeback.
-But guest appearances and the chance to stay involved have reignited his passion.
-Producing, acting, consulting—it’s not about the old spotlight, but about doing work that still excites him.
+Now 73, Mark isn’t seeking a full-time comeback.
+But guest appearances and creative roles behind the scenes have reignited his spark.
+Producing, acting, consulting — it’s less about fame and more about fulfillment.

 Back on Set, but on His Terms

-Mark’s return didn’t come with pressure.
-If anything, the studio welcomed him back like family.
-Producers made sure he felt comfortable, with perks like a personal masseuse, someone to walk his dog, and his own espresso setup.
+There was no pressure in his return — just respect.
+The studio made sure he felt at home again, even adding small touches like a personal masseuse, someone to walk his dog, and his own espresso setup.

 This Isn’t a Comeback.
 It’s a Reset.

-“He’s not trying to be Gibbs again,” the source clarified.
-“But he is open.
-And more than that, he’s excited.”
+“He’s not trying to be Gibbs again,” the source said.
+“But he’s open.
+And he’s excited.”

-Those closest to him—his wife, Pam Dawber, and their sons—are fully supportive.
-For Mark, this isn’t about chasing fame.
-It’s about feeling engaged and alive.
+Pam Dawber and their sons fully support him.
+For Mark, this new chapter isn’t about the spotlight.
+It’s about staying curious, connected, and alive.

 He’s Choosing What Feels Right

-Not everyone thrives in retirement.
-Some crave quiet; others need purpose.
-Mark’s figuring out what works for him now.
-He may not be leading the NCIS team anymore, but he’s still part of the story—and maybe that’s exactly where he wants to be.
+Not everyone enjoys retirement.
+Some crave rest; others crave activity.
+Mark seems to be finding a balance.
+He may not be leading the NCIS team anymore, but he’s still part of its heartbeat — and maybe that’s exactly where he belongs.

 That is fantastic!
 I can totally understand how he feels.
 My life is totally on a different scale but I am 82 and so stayed involved in volunteer things in my community so yes I understand. lI was teacher for many years with high school teacher who were usually dropouts so they were needy so I know wha it feels like to feel like you are needed.